 My final thoughts:

-I had a few other questions about this company that I couldn’t find answers to on their site so I emailed their support.
+I had a few other questions about this Crazy Cash Club that I couldn’t find answers to on their site so I emailed their support.
 I’d rather not cover the topics that confused me because it’s all speculation.

 I’d rather they address my questions and then put up what they told me before jumping to any conclusions, but most of the questions are related to helping me better understand how the formula for this business works, plus whose behind it.